sjbylo/aba/README.md

 ```
 make install
 ```
-- configures and connects to your existing container registry OR install a fresh quay appliance registry.
+- configures and connects to your existing container registry OR installs a fresh quay appliance registry.

 ```
 make sync